Osteophytes, Bone spurs, Bone outgrowth

 Magnetic Resonance Imaging (MRI) of an osteophyte in the human knee joint (inside circle)

-Bone spurs, also called osteophytes, relate to growth of the bone, usually in regions where the bone is getting abnormal pressure.
-The word “spur” is the official term.
-Bone spur do, however, not have needle-like structures, but are round smooth structures, that take a long time to grow.
-When the growth reaches a certain size, it may compress adjoining blood vessels and nerves.
-The leads to pain and inflammation, rarely to muscular atrophy.
-They are mainly seen in joints and in the spine.
+Bone spurs, also known as osteophytes, are a result of bone growth, typically occurring in areas where the bone is under abnormal pressure.
+The term "spur" is the official designation.
+Bone spurs are characterized by their round, smooth structure with a slow growth rate.
+As the growth reaches a certain size, there is a possibility that it will compress the adjacent blood vessels and nerves.
+The condition is characterized by the onset of pain and inflammation, with a low likelihood to cause muscular atrophy.
+These are typically observed in the joints and spine.

 The initial treatment includes usually rest, and the administration of pain medication.
 NSAID analgesics (e.g., meloxicam) are drugs of choice as they reduce both the pain and the inflammation caused by bone spurs.
 The pain medication does not need to be given on a daily basis, once or twice a week may be enough.
 Removal of osteophytes is a last resort surgery.
 Indeed, this kind of surgery may worsen the problem, in other cases the bone spurs are placed in such difficult location that it is impossible to reach them for surgical removal.

-Since a few years, glucosamine/chondroitin has been used to relieve arthritis in rabbit.
+Since a few years, glucosamine/chondroitin has been used to manage arthritis in rabbit.

-Cosequin or adequan do not relieve pain, so pain medication is recommended.
-Meloxicam (Metacam) is often used.
-The pain medication does not need to be given on a daily basis, once or twice a week may be enough.
-There is no rule, just observation of the rabbit and detecting signs of discomfort or pain.
-According to the behavior of the rabbit, observing its habits, eating, moving, the frequency of pain medication can be increased or decreased, by etc. In one case, the rabbit showed regular relapses.
-When this happened, ketoprofen was given as long as needed.
-Usually one or two injections were enough.
+Cosequin and Adequan are not effective in addressing pain, so the use of pain medication is recommended.
+Meloxicam (Metacam) is frequently administered.
+The pain medication does not require daily administration; once or twice a week may be sufficient.
+There are no established guidelines; rather, it is an observation of the rabbit and the detection of any indications of discomfort or pain.
+Based on the rabbit's behavior, its habits, eating patterns, and mobility, adjustments can be made to the pain medication schedule.
+In one case, the rabbit exhibited regular relapses.
+In such cases, ketoprofen was administered as required.
+Typically, one or two injections were sufficient.

 Acknowledgement